Ahmad Dahlan: Muhammadiyah

-After returning to Java around 1888, he married the daughter of the head (imam) of the Great Mosque in Yogyakarta.
-As one of the growing group who regarded themselves as modernists, he was concerned at the many Javanese practices not justified by Islamic scripture and argued for the creation of a renewed purer Islam more in step with the modern world.
+After returning to Java around 1888, Dahlan married the daughter of the imam of the Great Mosque in Yogyakarta.
+As one of a growing group who regarded themselves as modernists, he was concerned at the many Javanese practices that were not justified by Islamic scripture. and argued for the creation of a renewed, purer Islam more in step with the modern world.
 The efforts of Western Christian missionaries also concerned him.
 He joined Budi Utomo in 1909, hoping to preach reform to its members, but his supporters urged him to create his own organization.

-He created Muhammadiyah in 1912 as an educational organisation as a means of realising his reformist ideals.
+Dahlan created Muhammadiyah in 1912 as an educational organisation and as a means of realizing his reformist ideals.
 It was quickly joined by traders and craftsmen.
-In 1917 added a women's section named Aisyiyah, which played a significant role in modernising the life of Indonesian women.
-Spreading to the Outer Islands, Muhammadiyah established a strong base in Sulawesi only a decade later after it was founded.
-It was one of a number of indigenous Indonesian organisations founded in the first three decades of the twentieth century;a time known as the Indonesian National Revival; that were key in establishing a sense of Indonesian nationalism, and ultimately independence.
+In 1917, he added a women's section named Aisyiyah, which played a significant role in modernizing the life of Indonesian women.
+Spreading to the outer islands, Muhammadiyah established a strong base in Sulawesi only a decade after it was founded.
+It was one of several indigenous Indonesian organisations founded in the first three decades of the twentieth century—a time known as the Indonesian National Awakening—that were key in establishing a sense of Indonesian nationalism, and ultimately independence.
 Today, with 20 million members, Muhammadiyah is the second largest Muslim organisation in Indonesia after Nahdlatul Ulama.

 Ahmad Dahlan died aged 54 in Yogyakarta.